Shared ownership mortgages & schemes

 - you used to own a house but you can't afford to buy one now

-- rent a council house or housing association property.
+- you currently rent a council house or housing association property.

 People with long-term disabilities can apply for shared ownership properties if they can't find a suitable home in other Help to Buy schemes.
 Perhaps they need to live on the ground floor.
 This is called Home Ownership for People with Long-Term Disabilities (HOLD).